 The AWGs provide the foundation for collaboration and cooperation among NRAs and with the Agency.
-By bringing together experts from the NRAs and the Agency, the AWGs ensure, at technical level, the complementarity of regulatory functions at national- and EU-level.
-The AWGs:
+By bringing together experts from the NRAs and the Agency as well as from the European Commission, the AWGs ensure, at technical level, the complementarity of regulatory action at national and EU level.
+Although the Third Package did not require the establishment of AWGs, in order to strengthen regulatory cooperation between the Agency and NRAs, three AWGs have been operating at the Agency.